-If an application is approved by the Board, a water use licence issued for a quartz mining undertaking will be based on the proposals and commitments made in the application by the Applicant and the submissions of Interveners to the process.
+If an application is approved by the Board, a water use licence issued for an oil and gas industrial undertaking will be based on the proposals and commitments made in the application by the Applicant and the submissions of Interveners to the process.
 The Board cannot change the nature of the work proposed by the Applicant other than to establish conditions for that work in a licence under the WA.